Captain Kangaroo: Regular features

 Also, about two or three times in an episode, short film clips on certain topics played over a song about that particular topic.

-Especially in later seasons, the show also featured a running gag where on selected episodes, the Captain would try to perform a particular activity three or four times in the episode, only to fail in a different way on each attempt.
+Especially in later seasons, the show also featured a running gag in selected episodes during which the Captain would try to perform a particular activity three or four times, only to fail in a different way with each attempt.

 Familiar props included a mockup of a talking cathedral-style radio that Keeshan simply called Radio.
 Keeshan would turn the large knobs on Radio to get a conversation going.
 Reminiscent of the old Atwater Kent cathedrals, Radio had a rather interesting conversation with a smaller transistor radio in one show.
 Also featured was a huge Colgate toothpaste box with a large windup or clockwork key on the side.
 Keeshan turned the key to play a jingle ("Colgate Fluoride M-F-P/Helps Prevent the Cavity/And it Tastes Great, Naturally!") for the show's sponsor, Colgate Toothpaste.

 At the end of each episode, the Captain always encouraged parents watching the show to spend some quality time with their children every day, and he often demonstrated various creative ways in which to do so.
 In later seasons, that changed to him saying, "Well, what would you like to do today?
 You know it could be a good day for..." then a song would list many different activities while short film clips of each corresponding activity are presented, then the song ended with the singers saying, "There's so much to do.
 These things are just a few."
 Then it would cut back to the Captain, who would sign off with, "So whatever you do, have a great day!"